LeonisX/yoda-stories-translation-tool/documents/france.md

 [![](images/cover/thumb/yoda-stories-france-jewel-case-front.jpg)](images/cover/yoda-stories-france-jewel-case-front.jpg)
 [![](images/cover/thumb/yoda-stories-france-disk-front.jpg)](images/cover/yoda-stories-france-disk-front.jpg)

-Curiously, the screenshots on the box are not translated.
+Curiously, the screenshots on the box not translated.
 This suggests that some other games may have been localized as well, but the box used screenshots from the US version.